Babyloniaca (Berossus): Cosmology

 Syncellus: They say that in the beginning all was water, which was called Sea (Thalassa).
 Bel made this one by assigning a place to each, and he surrounded Babylon with a wall.

 Armenian: All, he said, was from the start water, which was called Sea.
 And Bel placed limits on them (the waters) and assigned a place to each, allocated their lands, and fortified Babylon with an enclosing wall.The conclusion of the account states that Belus then created the stars, sun, moon, and five planets.
 The account of Berossus agrees largely with the Enuma Elish, such as its reference to the splitting of the woman whose halves are used to create heaven and earth, but also contain a number of differences, such as the statement about allegorical exegesis, the self-decapitation of Bel in order to create humans, and the statement that it is the divine blood which has made humans intelligent.
 Some debate has ensued about which elements of these may or may not go back to the original account of Berossus.
 Some of the information Berossus got for his account of the creation myth may have come from the Enuma Elish and the Babylonian Dynastic Chronicle.

+Historical context

+After the conquests of Alexander the Great, the response of the newly conquered local populations was largely that of despair.
+However, some of the cultural and religious elite embraced the new leadership and attempted to educate their Hellenistic overlords on Mesopotamian traditions.
+The Babyloniaca can be thought of as emerging out of the cultural and scientific milieu fostered by the Esagila Temple.